Sensibility/pypre/README.rst

           conditional compilation, and replacing names with constants saves a miniscule amount of
           time at runtime for the vast majority of Python scripts.

+-  ``#undef <CONST>``

+       Removes the definition of the name specified by "CONST".
+If the name wasn't defined in the first place, nothing happens (or at least it shouldn't).

 -  ``#ifdef <CONST>``